VariCAD

 The program includes a standard part library with screws, nuts, bearings etc. Additionally, it offers many calculation modules for, e.g., springs, beam torsion, volume, mass and center of gravity.

 VariCAD allows editing of DWG files without conversion using the Open Design Alliance DWGdirect libraries.
-VariCAD support the ISO industrial product data exchange format STEP/STP.
+VariCAD also supports the ISO industrial product data exchange format STEP/STP.
 A list of notable supported file formats is listed in the Comparison of CAD software article.

 VariCAD is available for both Windows and for some time on the Linux OS.
 With the addition of support for Unicode user interface now also supports non Latin character sets such as those used in the Japanese, Chinese and Russian languages.

 VariCAD is available in English, German, Portuguese and Japanese languages.

 VariCAD Viewer is a free proprietary computer program for viewing of 3D/2D CAD files.
 It runs on the Windows and Linux operating systems.
 Notable supported file formats are listed in the Comparison of CAD, CAM and CAE file viewers article.